Raleigh Skyline

 DWI & DUI Defense

-If you've been charged with DWI or DUI, hire an experienced attorney to provide a strong legal defense.
+If you've been charged with DWI or DUI in North Carolina, hire an experienced Raleigh DWI attorney to provide a strong legal defense.

 Raleigh DWI Lawyer

 Driving under the influence (DWI) is a serious criminal offense in Raleigh, North Carolina.
-The state’s DWI laws are strict, and the consequences of a conviction can be severe.
-If you’ve been charged with impaired driving in North Carolina, it’s essential to work with a Raleigh DWI attorney.
+The state enforces strict DWI laws, and the penalties for a North Carolina DWI conviction can be severe.
+If you’ve been charged with drunk driving, working with an experienced DWI defense attorney can help you navigate the court system and protect your driving privileges.

 At the Law Offices of J.M.
-Kotzker, P.C., we provide legal representation to clients facing charges for DWI offenses in NC.
-With an experienced DWI attorney, you can more easily navigate the complex court system, negotiate with the prosecution and district court, and protect your rights and interests in Raleigh, NC and the surrounding areas.
+Kotzker, P.C., we provide legal representation to clients facing charges for DWI offenses in North Carolina.
+With an experienced criminal defense attorney, you can more easily navigate the complex court system, negotiate with the prosecution and district court, and protect your rights and interests in Raleigh, NC and the surrounding areas.

-The attorneys from our Wake County law office do not believe one mistake should negatively affect the rest of your life.
-That’s why our Raleigh DWI attorneys are dedicated to fighting legal issues on your behalf to help you move forward and have the best possible outcome for your case.
+The attorneys from our Wake County law firm do not believe one mistake should negatively affect the rest of your life.
+That’s why our Raleigh DWI lawyers work diligently to fight drunk driving offenses and achieve the best possible outcome for your case..

 Understanding Charges for DWI Cases in NC

-Common reasons for law enforcement to have reasonable suspicion that a driver may be under the influence of drugs or alcohol include:
+Common reasons for law enforcement to have reasonable suspicion that a driver may be under the influence of drugs or alcohol for DWI stops include:

 What to Expect from a DWI Traffic Stop in NC

-Once you have been pulled over, the police officer will look for signs of intoxication, such as bloodshot eyes, slurred speech, or the scent of alcohol, and may ask you to get out of the car to perform a series of sobriety tests to see if you have actual physical control of your actions or submit you to an alcohol breathalyzer to determine your blood alcohol content level.
+During a DWI stop, law enforcement officers will look for signs of intoxication, such as bloodshot eyes, slurred speech, or the scent of alcohol, and may ask you to get out of the car to perform a series of sobriety tests or a breath test to determine if your blood alcohol concentration (BAC) is beyond the legal limit for driving in North Carolina.

-If the officer suspects impairment, they may ask you to perform field sobriety tests to assess your coordination, balance, and cognitive function.
-Standardized field sobriety tests include the walk-and-turn, one-leg stand, and horizontal gaze nystagmus (eye movement) test.
+If the officer suspects drunk driving, they may ask you to perform field sobriety tests to assess your coordination, balance, and cognitive function.
+Common standardized field sobriety tests include the walk-and-turn, one-leg stand, and horizontal gaze nystagmus (eye movement) test.

 Participation in FSTs is generally voluntary, and you have the right to refuse them.
 However, refusal may lead to consequences such as arrest.